Animals in University Buildings and on University Property Policy

 - Guests and Visitors: Disciplinary actions are the responsibility of UAFPD.

 To report violations and disturbances:

-- In student dormitories, contact UAF Residence Life.
+- In on-campus residential buildings, contact UAF Residence Life.

-- In academic, administrative, recreational and student life buildings, contact department head or supervisor, but if one cannot be identified or reached, contact UAFPD.
+- In academic, administrative, recreational and student life buildings, contact department head or supervisor, but if one cannot be identified or reached, contact CSRR or UAFPD.

 - Animals used in approved teaching, research and clinical activities.